yshamin/tsf/examples/jaxrs-advanced/README.txt

 common/   - This directory contains the code that is common
             to both the client and the server.

-service/  - This is the JAX-RS service with multiple root resources packaged as an OSGI bundle.
+service/  - This is the JAX-RS service with multiple root resources packaged as an OSGi bundle.

 war/      - This module creates a WAR archive containing the code from common and service modules.